-If you suspect air in your line, it should be easy to identify — your faucets will tell you!
-Here are a few classic telltale signs, which you may want to keep an eye out for:
+If there is air in your water line, it should be easy to recognize — your faucets will tell you!
+Here are a few reliable, telltale signs of air in water pipes, which you should keep an eye (or ear) out for:

-- Irregular flow: Air can cause the amount of water to increase or decrease when the faucet is open.
-There might even be a delay on the supply coming through and you may hear a gurgling sound before it does.
+- Irregular flow: Air pockets can cause the volume of water to increase or decrease when the faucet is open.
+There might even be a delay in the water reaching the outlet and you could hear a gurgling sound before it does so.

 - Vibrating pipes: Pipes could vibrate at lower pressures.

 What Causes Air in the Water Line?

 The origin of the issue can vary depending on the type of water system in your home.
 It is also possible that air could be trapped in both the hot and cold water lines, in which case you might need different treatments.